jeffgavornik/Price_et_al/Data/readme.md

 Data from the paper is in this folder.
 For usage, see files such as RunStatAnalyses.m or DecodeWrapper.m .

+The "DataForMbTDR" file contains all of the data, from 140 multi-channels, with 600 trials / channel.
+"DataForMbTDRDecoder" is held-out data that was not used during the MbTDR fitting procedure and reserved for decoding / estimation of explained variance.
+"ModelFitAIC" gives parameters and other outputs from the optimal MbTDR fit.

 Variable naming conventions:
 Z - neural data
 X - design matrix (info on each predictor is in DesignCellCodes)